Treatment at Our Center.

 - Repeated attempts to decrease or stop skin picking.

-- Clinically significant distress or impairment in social, occupational, or other important areas of functioning as a result of skin picking.
+- The skin picking causes clinically significant distress or impairment in social, occupational, or other important areas of functioning.